SamarthSehgal/wednesday-Investigator/README.md

 **Final Submission for the Google Cloud Build and Blog Marathon**

-**Live Demo URL:** https://wednesday-final-v2-61655539898.us-central1.run.app/ **Repo Link:** https://github.com/SamarthSehgal/wednesday-Investigator
+**Live Demo URL:** https://wednesday-final-v2-61655539898.us-central1.run.app/

+**Repo Link:** https://github.com/SamarthSehgal/wednesday-Investigator

 ---

 ## 💡 Overview: The Anti-Hallucination Agent

 Wednesday is a specialized AI agent designed for **real-time evidence analysis** and **fact verification**.
-It was built to solve the critical problem of AI hallucination by enforcing strict grounding protocols.
-The application features a unique, cynical persona and a multimodal interface (Voice and Vision) deployed on Google Cloud's serverless infrastructure.
+The application functions as a **Multimodal Evidence Analyzer**, capable of accepting complex inputs via voice command and image uploads (charts, documents, and visual data).
+It was built to solve the critical problem of AI hallucination by ensuring all responses are rigorously checked against **live web data** using the **Google Search Grounding** tool.
+The application features a unique, cynical persona deployed on Google Cloud's  **Serverless** architecture, every interaction is logged to **Google Firestore**, providing a verifiable **immutable audit trail**—a crucial feature for any real-world compliance or enterprise application.

 ### 🚀 Key Technical Decisions
 | Component | Technology | Rationale |